1. Accessibility

 style.
 There is no detriment to the accessibility.

-9. Your Feedback
+9. Your feedback

 9.1.
 When you feel you can improve my accesibility practice then please do reach out to me at inquiries@learningtoo.eu.